philzook58/FlapPyBird/README.md

 5. Use <kbd>&uarr;</kbd> or <kbd>Space</kbd> key to play and <kbd>Esc</kbd> to close the game.

 (For x64 windows, get exe [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pygame))

+6. Also install cvxpy and gurobi.
+Sorry not sorry.

 Notable forks
 -------------